Step 1: Add the Userpilot Snippet to Your Web App

 As your team scales, you’ll want to set up your workspace properly:

-• Add team members and assign roles
+• Invite team members and assign roles

 • Use staging vs. production environments to test before going live